Lancoid/yii-2-test-template/README.md

 Then open http://yii-test.docker (or your APP_HOST).

 ### 2) Run without Docker
-1. Ensure PHP 8.4+, Composer 2, MySQL, and Redis are installed and running.
+1. Ensure PHP 8.4+, Composer 2, PostgreSQL, and Redis are installed and running.
-2. Create .env in the repo root with at least DB_*, REDIS_*, APP_RELEASE, YII_ENV, YII_DEBUG variables.
+2. Create .env in the repo root with at least SQL_*, REDIS_*, APP_RELEASE, YII_ENV, YII_DEBUG variables.
 3. Install dependencies: composer install
 4. Apply DB migrations: ./yii migrate/up --interactive=0
 5. Configure your web server to serve the web/ directory as document root.
 For PHP’s built-in server (dev only):